 - All papers received by the due date will have all identification of the authors removed and will be sent for double-blind peer review.
 You can read the review policy here.

 The following downloads will help you prepare your paper for submission.
 Please note the Paper Checklist needs to be returned before a paper can be reviewed.
+Also note that the Academic Conferences Paper Template is a blank Word file, but it has pre-prepared styles for headings etc.

 If you are presenting your work via a poster, it is your responsibility to produce the poster and bring it with you to the conference.
 There is a prize for the best poster so it is worth taking time to make yours stand out.